The Relational Lab –

 She approaches treatment from a place of deep respect, drawing on an eclectic and collaborative framework tailored to each client's specific needs and goals.
 Her clinical focus includes survivors of sexual abuse and assault, domestic violence, medical trauma, anxiety and depression, attachment, and grief and loss.
 She finds meaning in working with anyone seeking healing, self-understanding, or a deeper connection to their relationships and place in the world.

-READY TO GO DEEPER IN YOUR TRAINING?
+READY TO GO DEEPER IN YOUR PRACTICE?